ShaojunLab/TeaCNV/README.md

 To adjust parameters and rerun the analysis, you can reload the intermediate object 'TeaCNV.obj' as `cnv_obj` and resume the workflow from that stage, without repeating the upstream preprocessing steps.

+*Figures*

-All figure outputs are saved to the `Figures/` directory.
+All figure outputs are saved under the `Figures/` directory.
 Key result plots include:

 - 'heatmap_CNratio.pdf' — heatmap of (denoised) CN ratio signals across bins and cells/clones.